JasonGross/doctoral-thesis/presentation/outline.md

 # Outline of Defense

 ## Outline

 - Point at the problem, explain why it’s important (standing in the way of verification reaching its promise, no-one seems to be tackling it or even systematically investigating it).
-Note that I won’t be solving this problem.
+Note that this defense is about describing this problem --- I haven't solved it yet.
 - Share the projects I’ve done in my PhD, how this issue has shown up in them, what I’ve learnt about this problem from them
 - Share what I've learnt about the landscape of this problem
 - Explain why the folklore solutions won't cut it